osc-ltda/.github/profile/README.md

-# OSCX - Engineering and Software Solutions
+# OSC - Engineering and Software Solutions

 [**oscx.cl**](https://www.oscx.cl/)

-OSCX is a specialized software production company focused on full-stack development, data engineering, and artificial intelligence applied to real business problems.
+OSC is a specialized software production company focused on full-stack development, data engineering, and artificial intelligence applied to real business problems.
 We deliver fast, quality solutions with a focus on impact.

 ## 🚀 What We Do